 Certifications are a great way to show your experience, particularly if you come from a nontraditional background.
 Recruiters and hiring managers can look at the certificates you’ve earned and see tangible proof that you’ve mastered certain skills and are committed to continuous learning.

 There are a couple ways to earn certificates on Codecademy.
 When you finish everything in specific Codecademy skill paths and courses, Codecademy Pro members can earn certificates of completion to use on your resume and LinkedIn profile.
-We’re also gearing up to launch professional certificates as part of Codecademy Pro plans.
-Soon you’ll be able to earn professional certificates completing (and passing) all of the exams within a path.
+As part of Codecademy Pro plans, you can earn professional certificates after completing (and passing) all of the exams within a path.
 Codecademy professional certificates signal to employers that you’re ready to get hired and can confidently step into a role.